 - Select your master page HTML file.

-- Then click Check Out.
+- Click Check Out.

-Open the downloaded file into a text editor of your choice, and paste the preloader right after the <head runat="server"> HTML tag, as shown in the next recording:
+Paste the preloader code (from the Part 1) right after the <head runat="server"> HTML tag, as shown in the next animation:

-Part 3: Solving Internet Explorer Compatibility Issue
+Additional: Solving Internet Explorer Compatibility Issue

 Preloader is not working nicely on IE. Help!

-It might be that SharePoint is forcing your IE to render using IE9 Document Mode ( it will behave as IE9 ), and that's why the spinner will not work.
+If IE is rendering using IE9, it will behave as IE9, and that is why the spinner will not work.

-1. Change the following HTML meta tag from:
+1. Change the HTML <meta> tag

-<meta http-equiv="X-UA-Compatible" content="IE=9" />
+<meta data-fr-http-equiv="X-UA-Compatible" content="IE=9" />

-<meta http-equiv="X-UA-Compatible" content="IE=edge" />
+<meta data-fr-http-equiv="X-UA-Compatible" content="IE=edge" />